How Marjorie Taylor Greene built a successful career. Explore key moments that defined the journey.

 In June 2021, Marjorie Taylor Greene was one of 21 House Republicans to vote against a resolution to give the Congressional Gold Medal to police officers who defended the U.S. Capitol on January 6.
 She also declared her interest in being seated on the House Select Committee on the January 6 Attack.

-In August 2021, Greene rejected a conspiracy theory suggesting Trump would be reinstated as president.
+In August 2021, Greene rejected the conspiracy theory that Trump would be reinstated as president in August 2021.

 By the end of October 2021, Marjorie Taylor Greene had been fined 20 times for not wearing a mask on the House floor, totaling $48,000 in fines.

-In 2021, Marjorie Taylor Greene became the U.S. Representative for Georgia's 14th congressional district.
+In 2021, Marjorie Taylor Greene became the U.S. representative for Georgia's 14th congressional district.

 By September 2022, Marjorie Taylor Greene had introduced five different resolutions to impeach Joe Biden.